radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 > the Transport Layer Security protocol.
 Generally when we refer to TLS in this document, we are referring to RADIUS/TLS and/or RADIUS/DTLS.

+* NAS

+> Network Access Server, which is a RADIUS client.

 # Overview of issues with RADIUS

 There are a number of issues with RADIUS.
-RADIUS sends most information "in the clear", with obvious privacy implications.
+For one, RADIUS sends most information "in the clear", with obvious privacy implications.

-Further.
-MD5 has been broken [RFC6151], and no protocol should be using it for anything.
+Further, MD5 has been broken for over a decade, as summarized in [RFC6151].
+No protocol should be using MD5 for anything.
 Even if MD5 was not broken, computers have gotten substantially faster in the past thirty years.
-This speed increase makes it possible for the average hobbyist to perform brute-force attacks on cracking shared secrets.
+This speed increase makes it possible for the average hobbyist to perform brute-force attacks to crack even seemingly complex shared secrets.

 We address each of these issues in detail below.

 ## Information is sent in Clear Text

 Other than a few attributes such as User-Password, all RADIUS traffic is sent "in the clear".
 The resulting traffic has a large number of privacy issues.
-We refer to [RFC6973], and specifically to Section 5 of that docuemnt for detailed discussion.
+We refer to [RFC6973], and specifically to Section 5 of that document for detailed discussion.
 RADIUS is vulnerable to all of the issues raised by [RFC6973].

 There are clear privacy and security information with sending user identifiers, and user locations [RFC5580] in clear-text across the Internet.
-As such, the use of clear-text protocols across insecure networks is no longer appropriate.
+As such, the use of clear-text protocols across insecure networks is no longer acceptable.

 ## MD5 has been broken

 Attacks on MD5 are summarized in part in [RFC6151].
 While there have not been many new attacks in the decade since [RFC6151] was published, that does not mean that further attacks do not exist.
-It more likely that no one is looking for new attacks.
+It is more likely that no one is looking for new attacks.

 It is reasonable to expect that new research can further break MD5, but also that such research may not be publicly available.

 ## Complexity of cracking RADIUS shared secrets

 The cost of cracking a a shared secret can only go down over time as computation becomes cheaper.
+The issue is made worse because of the way MD5 is used in RADIUS.
+The attacker does not have to calculate the hash over the entire packet, as that can be precalculated, and cached.
+The attacker can simply begin with that precalculated portion, and brute-force only the shared secret portion.

-At the time of writing this document, an "off the shelf" commodity CPU can hash approximately 100,000K octets per second.
+At the time of writing this document, an "off the shelf" commodity computer can calculate at least 100M MD5 hashes per second.
 If we limit shared secrets to upper/lowercase letters, numbers, and a few "special" characters, we have 64 possible characters for shared secrets.
 Which means that for 8-character passwords, there are 2^48 possible password combinations.

-The issue is made worse because of the way MD5 is used in RADIUS.
-The attacker does not have to calculate the hash over the entire packet, as that can be precalculated, and cached.
-The attacker can simply begin with that precalculated portion, and brute-force only the password.

-The result is that using one machine, it takes approximately 32 days to brute-force the entire 8 octet / 64 character password space.
+The result is that using one readily available machine, it takes approximately 32 days to brute-force the entire 8 octet / 64 character password space.
 The problem is even worse when graphical processing units (GPUs) are used.
-A high-end GPU is capable of performing more than 64 billion hashes per second.  (https://gist.github.com/Chick3nman/e4fcee00cb6d82874dace72106d73fef).
+A high-end GPU is capable of performing more than 64 billion hashes per second.  (https://gist.github.com/Chick3nman/e4fcee00cb6d82874dace72106d73f).
 At that rate, the entire 8 character space described above can be searched in approximately 90 minutes.

 This is an attack which is feasible today for a hobbyist.
-Adding more characters to the permitted character set increases the cost of cracking, but not enough to be secure.
+Increasing the size of the character set raises the cost of cracking, but not enough to be secure.
+Increasing the character set to 93 characters means that the hobbyist using a GPU could search the entire 8 character space in about a day.

-For example, we could extend the character set to 72 characters (uppercase, lowercase, numbers, and 10 "special" characters), and password length to 10 characters.
-This change would only increase the cost for a hobbyist from ninety minutes to a bit under two years.
+Increasing the length of the shared secret a bit helps.
+For secrets ten characters long, a GPU can search a 64-character space in about six months, and a 93 character space would take approximately 24 years.

 The brute-force attack is also trivially parallelizable.
 Nation-states have sufficient resources to deploy hundreds to thousands of systems dedicated to these attacks.
+That realization means that a "time to crack" of 24 years is simply expensive, but is not particularly difficult.

-Whether the above numbers are exactly correct, or only approximate is immaterial.
+Whether the above numbers  exactly correct, or only approximate is immaterial.
 These attacks will only get better over time.
 The cost to crack shared secrets will only go down.

+Even worse, administrators do not always derive shared secrets from secure sources of random numbers.
+The "time to crack" numbers given above are the absolute best case, assuming administrators follow best practices for creating secure shared secrets.
+For shared secrets created manually by a person, the search space is orders of magnitude smaller than the best case outlined above.

+It should be assumed that an average attacker with modest resource can crack most human-derived shared secrets in minutes, if not seconds.

 Despite the ease of attacking MD5, it is still a common practice for some "cloud" and other RADIUS providers to send RADIUS/UDP packets over the Internet "in the clear".
-It is also common practice for administrators to use "short" shared secrets, and to use shared secrets from a limited character set.
-Theses practice are followed for ease of use of administrators, but they are also insecure.
+It is also common practice for administrators to use "short" shared secrets, and to use shared secrets created by a person, or derived from a limited character set.
+Theses practice are followed for ease of use of administrators, but they are also highly insecure.

+## Tunnel-Password and CoA-Request packets

+There are similar security issues for the Tunnel-Password attribute, at least in CoA-Request and Disconnect-Request packets.

+[RFC5176] Section 2.3 says:

+    Request Authenticator

+       In Request packets, the Authenticator value is a 16-octet MD5 [RFC1321] checksum, called the Request Authenticator.
+The Request Authenticator is calculated the same way as for an Accounting-Request, specified in [RFC2866].

+Where [RFC2866] Section 3 says:

+      The NAS and RADIUS accounting server share a secret.
+The Request Authenticator field in Accounting-Request packets contains a one- way MD5 hash calculated over a stream of octets consisting of the Code + Identifier + Length + 16 zero octets + request attributes + shared secret (where + indicates concatenation).
+The 16 octet MD5 hash value is stored in the Authenticator field of the Accounting-Request packet.

+Taken together, these defintions means that for CoA-Request packets, all attribute obfuscation is calculated with the Reply Authenticator being all zeroes.

+[RFC5176] Section 3.6 allows for Tunnel-Password in CoA-Request packets:

+      ...
+      Change-of-Authorization Messages

+      Request   ACK      NAK   #   Attribute
+      ...
+      0+        0        0    69   Tunnel-Password (Note 5)
+      ...
+      (Note 5) When included within a CoA-Request, these attributes represent an authorization change request.
+Where tunnel attributes are included within a successful CoA-Request, all existing tunnel attributes are removed and replaced by the new attribute(s).

+However, [RFC2868] Section 3.5 says that Tunnel-Password is encrypted with the Request Authenticator:

+      Call the shared secret S, the pseudo-random 128-bit Request Authenticator (from the corresponding Access-Request packet) R,

+The assumption that the Request Authenticator is random data is true for Access-Request packets.
+It is not true for CoA-Request packets

+That is, when the Tunnel-Password attribute is used in CoA-Request packets, the only source of randomness in the obfuscation is the salt, as defined in [RFC2868] Section 3.5;

+    Salt
+      The Salt field is two octets in length and is used to ensure the uniqueness of the encryption key used to encrypt each instance of the Tunnel-Password attribute occurring in a given Access-Accept packet.
+The most significant bit (leftmost) of the Salt field MUST be set (1).
+The contents of each Salt field in a given Access-Accept packet MUST be unique.

+Which means that there is only 15 bits of entropy in the Tunnel-Password obfuscation (plus the secret).
+It is not known if this limitation makes it easier to determine the contents of the Tunnel-Password.
+However, it cannot be a good thing, and it is one more reason to deprecate RADIUS/UDP.

+# All short Shared Secrets have been compromised

 Unless RADIUS packets are sent over a secure network (IPSec, TLS, etc.), administrators should assume that any shared secret of 8 characters or less has been immediately compromised.
 Administrators should assume that any shared secret of 10 characters or less has been compromised by an attacker with significant resources.
 Administrators should also assume that any private information (such as User-Password) which depends on such shared secrets has also been compromised.

-In short, if you have sent a User-Password via RADIUS/UDP over the Internet in the last decade, it is very likely that the password is available to an attacker with sufficient resources.
+Further, if a User-Password has been sent over the Internet via RADIUS/UDP or RADIUS/TCP in the last decade, you should assume that password has been compromised by an attacker with sufficient resources.

 # Deprecating RADIUS, and mandating TLS.